ericchou1/devnetcreate2019-network-data-analysis-with-elk/README.md

 ### Book

-I am working on a related book, currently, it is in its early release that can be purchased on LeanPub with a heavy discount (85% off) and you will receive all the updates along the way until full release:
+I am working on a related book, you can sign up to be notified when the book is released:
 [Network Data Analysis with Elasticsearch, Logstash, and Kibana](https://leanpub.com/network-data-analysis-with-elasticsearch-logstash-and-kibana/).

 ![Book Cover](images/book_cover.png)